 Ron K. Bodien is a professional inspector with over 20 years experience in residential and retail property maintenance and repair.
 I was fortunate to be able to create a business identity for Ron after he relocated his business.
 It's simple and is made to reflect the core of Ron's philosophy - integrity informed by know-how.

-My grandmother taught me how to macramé when I was very young.
-Eventually I opened my Etsy store, The Throwback Daze, and started selling modern macrame furniture and fiber art pieces.
-In addition to creating and running my shop, I also maintain branded social media presences on Facebook and my personal Instagram.
-My work as been featured in downtown Minneapolis art galleries, various boutiques, and websites across the blogosphere.
+My grandmother taught me macramé when I was very young.
+Eventually I opened my Etsy store, The Throwback Daze, and started making modern macrame furniture and fiber art pieces.
+In addition to creating and running my shop, I also maintained branded social media presences on Facebook and my personal Instagram.
+My work as been featured in the Minneapolis art gallery Curio, clothing campaigns, various boutiques and blogs, as well as Buzzfeed.

 Packaging, branding, print ad